nico-hn/color_contrast_calc_rb/README.md

 With this library, you can do following things:

 * Check the contrast ratio between two colors
-* Find (if exists) a color that has suffcient contrast to a given color
+* Find (if exists) a color that has sufficient contrast to a given color
-* Create a new color from a given color by adjusting properies of the latter
+* Create a new color from a given color by adjusting properties of the latter
 * Sort colors

 ## Installation